Poomon001/quiz-generator-app/readME.md

 Check out this link: [https://quiz-generator-app.herokuapp.com/homepage.html](https://quiz-generator-app.herokuapp.com/homepage.html)

-## How does Quiz Generator App work?
+## How Does Quiz Generator App Work?

 ### Manual Mode
 1. Ask users to create their quiz on the Add Quiz page